GemHunt/sail/rotational/README.md

 * Does the total error start dropping?

 **LMDB Improvements:**
-* Try adding images
-* Try rewriting lmdbs, while removing image_ids.
-* Try adding and subtracting images from lmdbs.
+* Try editing pre existing lmdbs: as adding and subtracting images.
-* C++ GPU driven rotate tool for LMDBs?
-I bet this could be 100 times on the GPU & C++ and not that hard to do.
+* create images using C++ GPU instead of python.
+100x speed up.